Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-03-Data-for-software-engineering/03-03-Data-Dictionaries/index.md

 ## Creating a Data Dictionary

-Let's work through the activity from our module plan: creating a data dictionary for a Student record.
+Let's create a data dictionary for a Student record.

 ### Student Record Data Dictionary